-In 2006 Christine received the Mary Jane Murphy Award from HMB High School Associated Student Body for her dedicated service to the students.
-In 2009, she was honored as the recipient of the Dolores Mullin "Like A Rock" Award, at the HMB Coastside Chamber of Commerce and Visitors' Bureau Farm Day Lunch, again for her service to the Half Moon Bay community.
+In 2006 Christine received the Mary Jane Murphy Award from the HMB High School Associated Student Body for her dedicated service to the students.
+In 2009, she was honored as the recipient of the Dolores Mullin "Like A Rock" Award, at the HMB Coastside Chamber of Commerce and Visitors' Bureau Farm Day Lunch, for her service to the Half Moon Bay community.

 A California native, Nate Rey grew up in idyllic Half Moon Bay after moving there with his family in 1991.
 He attended the local public schools for the next eleven years and graduated from Half Moon Bay High in 2002.
 From a young age, Nate exhibited leadership skills and an entrepreneurial spirit: in elementary school, he organized local neighborhood children to provide gardening services, and later, in high school, he founded and operated a mobile disc jockey and production company.

 In 2003, Nate began studying at San Jose State University where he earned a B.S. in business marketing.
 While attending college and running his production company, he got his first taste of the hospitality industry as a server at Mullins Bar and Grill in Half Moon Bay.
 Later, Nate worked at P.F.
 Chang's, where he was exposed to every aspect of the restaurant industry - he began as a busser, gained experience as an expeditor, then became a server, a bartender, the trainer for new employees, and, ultimately, worked his way up to a management position.